 Closed since 1994, St. Joseph’s Church has remained remarkably intact.
 When the parish shuttered the building, it had $2 million in deferred maintenance, including cracked stained glass, a leaking roof and a stone foundation that was cracking.

 Over time, that’s led to some of the mammoth marble columns shifting, but those have been shored up with steel anchors.
 A new roof was installed and the flooring stabilized so that artisan events could be held inside.

 Throughout the years, various rehabilitation proposals were floated for St. Joseph’s.
 One motion centered around the building’s reuse into an events center, but complaining residents brought up parking concerns — which apparently were not of a concern when the church was full of worshippers.

-Another bid centered around the conversion of the church in the a microbrewery, similar to Church Brew Works in Pittsburgh, Pennsylvania.
+Another bid centered around the conversion of the church into a microbrewery, similar to Church Brew Works in Pittsburgh, Pennsylvania.
 The neighborhood brought up overblown concerns of drunken douchebaggery which simply do not happen en masse at the Church Brew Works in Pittsburgh.